lightning-sagar/ApnaIntern/ExpenseTrackerApp/readme.md

-Expense Tracker Documentation
+### Description

-Overview Expense Tracker is a simple web application designed to help users track their expenses and income.
-It provides features to add new transactions, view transaction history, and visualize income vs. expenses using a graphical representation.
+Expense Tracker is a web application that helps users track their income and expenses.
+Users can add transactions, categorize them as income or expense, and view their overall balance.

-Features
+### Features

-Transaction Management:
+- Transaction Management:
-Add new transactions with a description and amount.
-View transaction history with details of each transaction.
-Remove individual transactions from the history.
+  - Add new transactions with a description and amount.

-Balance Display:
-Display the current balance with a breakdown of income and expenses.
-Graphical Representation:

-Visualize income vs. expenses using a bar chart.
+  - Categorize transactions as income or expense.
+  - View the overall balance, income, and expenses.
+  - Delete transactions from the list.

-Usage
+### Usage

-Adding a Transaction
-Enter the transaction details in the "Add New Transaction" section.
-Provide a description in the "Text" field.
+1. **Adding a Transaction:**
-Enter the transaction amount in the "Amount" field.
-Use positive values for income and negative values for expenses.
+   - Enter the transaction details in the input fields provided (text and amount).
-Viewing Transaction History
-The transaction history is displayed under the "History" section.
-Each transaction includes the description, amount, and a delete button to remove the transaction.
-Visualizing Income vs. Expenses
-The graphical representation of income vs. expenses is displayed under the "Income vs. Expenses" section.
-It shows two bars representing income and expenses, allowing users to quickly understand their financial status.
+   - Select whether the transaction is income or expense.
+   - Click the "Add Transaction" button to add it to the list.

+2. **Managing Transactions:**
+   - Click the "x" button next to a transaction to delete it from the list.

-Development
+### Development

-Technologies Used HTML CSS JavaScript
-Dependencies None
+- **Technologies Used:** HTML, CSS, JavaScript

-Installation -
+- **Dependencies:** None
-    1 Clone the repository or download the source code.
-    2 Open the index.html file in a web browser.
-Development Environment This application can be further developed and customized according to specific requirements.
+- **Installation:** Clone the repository or download the source code.
+Open the `index.html` file in a web browser.
-    3 Additional features, such as authentication, data persistence, and more detailed analytics, can be implemented based on user needs.

-Credits: This Expense Tracker application was developed by Sagar Seth.